 Rafting is not for young children or those who don’t feel comfortable in deep or rough water or can’t swim.
 I highly recommend Rios Tropicales as a great tour company for rafting in Costa Rica.
 Nature lovers and adventure lovers alike will love this trip.

-Pro tip: If you don’t feel safe, don’t raft.
+Pro tip: If you don’t feel safe, don’t white eater raft.
 Listen to your gut.
 Rafting is fun, but it’s also dangerous and not worth the risk if you feel uncomfortable or afraid.

 Day Trips East of San José

 La Selva Biological Station

 The La Selva Biological Station is located just 45 minutes east of San Jose Costa Rica, on the road to the Caribbean Coast and Tortuguero National Park.
-It’s a great stop for those wishing to experience the primary rainforest in a small setting and a guided hike with expert tour guides, and hiking here is one of my favorite rainforest adventures.
+It’s a great stop for those wishing to experience the primary tropical rainforest in a small setting and a guided hike with expert tour guides, and hiking here is one of my favorite rainforest adventures.

 You can stay the night there with advance reservation too, and there’s a small buffet-style restaurant that serves a quick and inexpensive lunch.